-Faculty who demonstrate evidence of significant involvement in founding such programs or service lines may use these activities as evidence of creative or scholarly work for ONE step in the promotion process (i.e., either from Assistant to Associate or from Associate to Professor).
+Founding faculty who demonstrate significant involvement in the examples of founding activities which are found in Appendix II may use these activities as evidence of one component faccomplishment for one step in the promotion process either from Assistant to Associate or from Associate to full Professor.
+It is expected that the founding faculty will also be involved in other activities demonstrating scholarship.

-Criteria for Promotion to Associate Professor (Non-Tenure Earning)
+Criteria for Promotion to Non-tenure Track Associate Professor

-For promotion to Associate Professor, a candidate must demonstrate: (1) excellence in at least one area of concentration (teaching, scholarly/creative works, clinical patient care) and at least satisfactory performance in the others, a sustained and productive record including but not limited to peer- reviewed publications, invited presentations, professional society activities, grant funded research, and other activities which demonstrate that a faculty member is a recognized expert in their area(s) of concentration and, substantial service contributions.
-If the assigned research effort percentage is 50% or greater, the expectation is that there must be evidence of external funding support.
-Examples of lines of evidence that may be used to demonstrate achievement of these criteria are listed in Appendix 1.
-Moreover, for promotion to Associate Professor, the candidate must have established a strong regional or national reputation in their area(s) of concentration as demonstrated by examples of evidence listed in Appendices 1 and 2.
+For promotion to Associate Professor, a candidate must demonstrate: (1) excellence in at least one area of concentration (teaching, clinical or research, and competence in the others, (2) a sustained and productive record of peer-reviewed scholarship in his/her area(s) concentration and, (3) substantial service contributions.
+Examples of lines of evidence that may be used to demonstrate achievement of these criteria are listed in Appendix I. Moreover, for promotion to Associate Professor, the candidate must have established a strong regional or national reputation for scholarship in his/her area(s) of concentration.